Governance artifacts

 Why visibility is not enough

 Being visible in AI responses is not the same thing as being understood faithfully.
 A statement can circulate widely while being deformed by paraphrase, entity fusion, recommendation drift, or silent extrapolation.
 Interpretive auditability matters because exposure without fidelity increases structural risk rather than reducing it.
+That distinction is made more explicit in GEO metrics do not govern representation.

 What auditability requires